UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

     </p>

 The ``<body>`` tag is for the entire contents of an html page, and the ``<p>`` tag is for a paragraph.
-But you can see that form of the tags is identical, so we don't have to change much to make classes for these tags.
+But you can see that the form of the tags is identical, so we don't have to change much to make classes for these tags.
 In fact, all we need to change is the ``tag`` class attribute.

 Before we do that -- let's do some test-driven development.
 Uncomment the next few tests in ``test_html_render.py``: ``test_html``, ``test_body``, and ``test_p``, and run the tests::